 What do you think of when you imagine a parfait?
 Maybe a glass layered with some fruit, yogurt, and granola that you’d eat for breakfast?
 Or maybe something more indulgent with ice cream, custard, or cake involved?
 When I think of a parfait, I’m transported back to the summers I spent in Japan eating out of tall, thin glasses layered with cornflakes, fruit, ice cream, and whipped cream.
 While parfaits are not a typical dessert at restaurants in America, they are very popular at family restaurants and cafes in Japan.
 But they’re also really simple to make yourself, so whenever I’m feeling nostalgic I can whip these up and have a little taste of Japan at home. ♡

 Japanese parfaits contain a variety of ingredients, but there are some basic components to constructing a good parfait:

-- ice cream ⟶ this elevates the parfait from an breakfast fruit & yogurt parfait to an indulgent dessert parfait
+- Ice Cream ⟶ This elevates the parfait from a breakfast fruit & yogurt parfait to an indulgent dessert parfait.

 - additional fillings ⟶ granola or chopped nuts may also be added for crunch; mochi, cookies, or poky can be added on top.